hamzahalhalabi1/automation-with-python/AppLaunchTool/README.md

 You can customize the behavior of the App Launch Tool by modifying the `launcher.py` script according to your requirements.

+## Limitations

+Some file names can be tricky and not run as expected so you have to find the name of the real file manually or copy the path.
+Aditionally running Microsoft default apps have their own syntax so you have to keep that in mind.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.